debicki/koturno/README.md

 2. group detail - where we can see more detail and we can edit group;
 3. inaccessibility detail - where we can see more detail and we can edit description of inaccessibility;
 4. ping page - where we can see the output ping program, which is run on machine, where koturno is running.

+***Notes to the adding functions***

+>The host has two required fields, address and group (when group isn't choosen, then host will go to default group).
+Address can be in IP format or address that can be resolved by the DNS server (if the DNS server is configured on system, where application is running).
+In group required is only name.

+***Notes to the removing functions***

+>Hosts can be removed anytime.
+Group can be removed only if is empty.
+If you want to remove the group with hosts you need to move hosts from this group to another group to make group meant to remove empty.